 This tutorial shows ArcGIS users how to create a distance and travel time matrix in ArcGIS using the TravelTime add-in.
 Using public transport data, we can perform an extensive distance analysis and calculate travel times from many origin-destination routes very quickly.

-- Using TravelTime to create a distance matrix in ArcGIS
+- How to create a travel time and distance matrix

 - Calculating employee travel times by public transport and driving